tohtsky/myFM/doc/source/movielens.rst

 (i.e., non-zero elements of input sparse matrix), and we have incorporated various non-zero elements (user/item features) for each row.

-Somewhat surprisingly, we can still train the equivalent model in a running time close to pure MF regression above if represent the data in Relational Data Format.
+Surprisingly, we can still train the equivalent model in a running time close to pure MF regression above if represent the data in Relational Data Format.
 See :ref:`next section <RelationBlockTutorial>` for how Relational Data Format works.